-The Results of the Cameroon Cameroon General Certificate of Education (GCE) Examination (exam results) have been released on 2nd October 2020.
+The Results of the Cameroon GCE Examination (General Certificate of Education) have been released on 2nd October 2020 by the GCE Board.

 The examination was supposed to take place in late May 2020.
 However, due to the COVID-19 pandemic in Cameroon, the exams and hence the results have been delayed.

 Note: Links to the various Exam Results are below.

 As part of the strategies to curb the spread of the deadly virus in Cameroon, there was a disruption in the school calendar for almost two months.
 This meant that the academic had to be readjusted, causing the GCE General Certificate Examination programmed to begin by the 20th of July 2020.